hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Group_intersection.3.rst

 and then, if necessary, by order in the second group.
 Neither union nor intersection are commutative, but both are associative.

-The new group can be empty, that is, equal to :ref:`MPI_GROUP_EMPTY` .
+The new group can be empty, that is, equal to MPI_GROUP_EMPTY.

 Errors
 ======